How to Spot a Real Hermès Scarf

 Hermès Scarf Brand Identifiers

 Another crucial authentication component to search for: the Hermès name beside a copyright symbol.
-“These can be very subtle,” notes Wetzbarger.
-“I’ve seen Hermès and the accompanying copyright symbol incorporated into the texture of a sea anemone or cobblestone road, for example.
-But it will be there on every contemporary scarf.”
+This addition can be very subtle, but it will be there on every contemporary scarf.

 Scarves are screen-printed by hand, and artisans use a separate screen for each color.
 A design can have upwards of thirty-two colors per design, which the artisans will test for months to reach the perfect palette.
-“If an Hermès scarf has only four or five colors, that’s a glaring red flag,” says Wetzbarger.
 Also, look closely at any imperfections in how the coloring is executed; if there is any unintentional negative space or accidental overlap when printing the design, Hermès destroys the scarf.

 If you’re lucky to snag an Hermès scarf with its packaging, the box will match the scarf size.
 During the ‘80s, wholesalers and department stores would sell Hermès scarves in plastic sleeves, but today, you’ll find Hermès scarves in their signature orange boxes.

 An authentic Hermès box should be slightly textured with a subtle eggshell sheen, and will have even black trim lining the box top’s edge.
 Hermès’s horse-drawn carriage logo will be at the center of the box top, with “Hermès / Paris” below it.
 Counterfeit boxes are known to be shiny and lightweight, so beware of those.
 And if a scarf comes with an authenticity card, that’s a sign that it’s not real.

 Invest in your own wearable piece of art and shop our selection of Hermès scarves.